ShashindaE/PMTraders/CONTRIBUTING.md

 > [!NOTE]
 > Running `git commit` for the first time might take a while, since all dependencies will be setting up.

-Saleor has a strict formatting policy enforced by the [black formatting tool](https://github.com/python/black).
+pmtraders has a strict formatting policy enforced by the [black formatting tool](https://github.com/python/black).

 Module names should make their purpose obvious.
 Avoid generic file names such as `utils.py`.